 Valentine’s Day Rose Cake Pops

 - Using your thumbs, gently apply pressure to begin to lengthen the ball upward.
 Then, using your pointer and middle finger, flatten the top of the cake ball.
-At the same time, you’ll want to indent the area right below the top with your thumb to make a small inward curve.
-(This gives the rose its shape.)
-Keep turning the cake pop as you shape so it’s all nice and smooth.
+At the same time, you’ll want to indent the area right below the top with your thumb to make a small inward curve (This gives the rose its shape).

-- Dip the tip of your cake pop stick about ½” into the melted candy and insert into the rose shaped cake ball.
-Make sure to hold the top and insert stick straight up a little more than halfway into the rose and then fully dip your pop.
+- Dip the tip of your cake pop stick about ½” into the melted candy and insert right away into the rose shaped cake ball.
+Make sure to hold the top and insert the stick straight up a little more than halfway into the rose and then fully dip your pop.

-Once your pops are dry and hardened, melt your pink melts and put in pastry bag (or whatever your preferred method of piping is).
+- Once your pops are dry and hardened, melt your pink melts and put in a pastry bag (or whatever your preferred method of piping is).
 Make sure your tip has a fine hole by cutting just a small bit off the tip of the bag.

-Now it’s time for the leaves.
-Using your green piping bag, pipe about 3 or 4 leaves outlines around the bottom of pop.
+- Now it’s time for the leaves.
+Using your green piping bag, pipe about 3 or 4 leaves outlines around the bottom of the pop.
 Also make sure to cover the base of the pop that has red attached to the stick.
 Then simply fill in the piped outlines.

-Allow cake pops to fully dry and then complete the look by placing in a cute display, such as a mini vase or a decorative glass or can.
+- Allow cake pops to fully dry and then complete the look by placing in a cute display, such as a mini vase or a decorative glass or can.
 If you are wrapping them up, tie them with a pretty green ribbon and voilà – a perfectly sweet homemade treat ready to give to the one you love.